nt-shah/Explicit-Interests-Recommender-Systems/README.md

-# Are explicit interests informative for Recommender Systems?
+# Are Explicit Interests Informative for Recommender Systems?

 Nitya Shah, University of Amsterdam